fenilgmehta/CS695-Assignment-2/README.md

 - Server program configuration is stored in `server.conf`
 - Client program configuration is stored in `client.conf`
 - The client-server communication message configuration is stored in `message.conf`
-- `big-endian` format in for numbers when converted to bytes
+- `big-endian` format in used for numbers when converted to bytes
+- `4 bytes - unsigned int` is used to represent client request integers
-- `2 bytes - unsigned short` is used to represent integers
+- `8 bytes - unsigned long long` is used to represent server response integers

 ### Useful Commands